Skip to content

 echo '{"count": 1}' | fx '{...x, count: x.count + 1}'

-Or to modify nested objects, use comma , operator:
+Or to modify nested objects, use the comma (,) operator:

 sh